All Episodes

 So she can leg press 400 pounds.

-It's not who she leg pressing.
+It's not who's she leg pressing.

-It's of course maybe that's why she's not remarried.
+It's, of course, maybe that's why she's not remarried.

-I I don't know, but that's just not something you want to create a mental image of, is it?
+I don't know, but that's just not something you want to create a mental image of, is it?

-The other was Condoleza Rice.
+The other was Condoleezza Rice.

-Aldbright says what I really like about her is that she continues to give credit to the fact that my father had a big influence on her.
+Albright says, what I really like about her is that she continues to give credit to the fact that my father had a big influence on her.

-That's that that's that's what she likes about Connelizer.
+That's what she likes about Condoleezza.

 So she can leg press 400 pounds, works out three times a week, probably isn't going to get married.

-Thank you, the New York Times and the Sunday magazine can't wait for the accompanying photos.
+Thank you, the New York Times and the Sunday magazine.

 All right, here are the two global warming stories.

-And you know, it's it's interesting.
+And you know, it's interesting.

-The first one comes from uh Duke University.
+The first one comes from Duke University.

-Duke yes, yes, it does.
+Duke, yes, yes, it does.

-Sun's direct role in global warming may be underestimated Duke physicists' report.
+Sun's direct role in global warming may be underestimated, Duke physicists report.

 How long before somebody accuses these guys of being rapists?

-Scaremongering on the Earth's climate is not based on science, and the reason that they can get away with it is because science and math, as we all know, is horribly taught in this country.
+And the reason that they can get away with it is because science and math, as we all know, is horribly taught in this country.

-Ever look at the science and math scores.
+Everyone look at the science and math scores.

 We know they're horrible.

-United States near the bottom of the heap in uh industrialized nations when it comes to teaching and learning science and math.
+United States near the bottom of the heap in industrialized nations when it comes to teaching and learning science and math.

 Global warming may not be as dramatic as some scientists have predicted.